ChartreuseK/PETTERM/README.md

 PETTERM can now handle 2400 baud, along with much improved ANSI terminal compatibility.

-Requires 8kB of RAM.
-(For 4kB PET's please use 0.4.0 version or prior for now.)
+Requires at least 8kB of RAM -- For 4kB PET's please use 0.4.0 version or prior for now

-Can Load and Save BASIC programs over the serial connection using XMODEM protocol.
+Can Load and Save BASIC programs over the serial connection using XMODEM-CRC protocol.
+Using the high-mem version it can be loaded on top of an existing basic program provided there is enough free space after the program.
+These versions don't include a stub loader and you must manually SYS xxxx into the program.

 ## Features